-Rae André has been teaching leadership and sustainability in undergraduate and graduate business schools for a decade, and she is now focusing on helping other teachers develop courses and modules on climate leadership in academic, professional, and community settings.
-An organizational psychologist, she teaches the psychological aspects of climate leadership along with scientific and systems thinking.
+André designs courses and modules on climate leadership in academic, professional, and community settings.
+An organizational psychologist, she teaches the psychological aspects of climate leadership along with fundamental environmental science and systems thinking.

-Dr. André has also had a career-long interest in organizational design.
-Her articles on government-sponsored enterprises, quangos, benefit corporations, economic development organizations and the organizational gray sector have appeared in such journals as Business Horizons, the Journal of Business Ethics, Economic Development Quarterly, the Non-Profit Quarterly, and the Journal of General Management.
+She has also had a career-long interest in organizational design.
+Her articles on government-sponsored enterprises, quangos, so-called benefit corporations, economic development organizations and the organizational gray sector have appeared in such journals as Business Horizons, Journal of Business Ethics, Harvard Business Review case series on Leadership and Managing People, Economic Development Quarterly, Non-Profit Quarterly, and Journal of General Management.

-She is the author of eight books and monographs and more than four dozen articles.
-Her books include Organizational Behavior: An Introduction to Your Life in Organizations (Prentice-Hall), Take Back the Sky: Protecting Communities in the Path of Aviation Expansion (Sierra Club Books), Researchers Hooked on Teaching (edited with Peter Frost, Sage Publications), Positive Solitude (Harper Collins), and The 59:Second Employee: How to Stay One Second Ahead of Your One-Minute Manager (Houghton Mifflin).
+She is the author of ten books and monographs and dozens of articles.
+Her books include Take Back the Sky: Protecting Communities in the Path of Aviation Expansion (Sierra Club Books), Organizational Behavior: An Introduction to Your Life in Organizations (Prentice-Hall), Researchers Hooked on Teaching; Noted Scholars Discuss the Synergies of Teaching and Research (edited with Peter J. Frost, Sage Publications), Positive Solitude (Harper Collins), and The 59:Second Employee: How to Stay One Second Ahead of Your One-Minute Manager (Houghton Mifflin).